 Alright, now we have a basic understanding of what stack ranking is I suppose.
 Let’s see some examples of companies that have used stack ranking before and who are using it now.

 Stack Ranking Examples

 A lot of companies have used or have been using stack ranking.
 Their aim is simply to award the ones that are boosting the company and to let the free-riders go.
 Thirty percent of the Fortune 500 companies have used this system for performance evaluation.
 Some examples of companies that have used stacked ranking before are Microsoft, Amazon, Uber, and Facebook.

 Amazon, the world’s most valuable company in 2019, is one of the companies that used stack ranking before.
 They ranked the employees against each other to evaluate their performances.
 Then, they took the underperformers on a 3-month "Performance Improvement Plan," to help them get back on track.

-However, this was not the only programme that Amazon was conducting.
-In addition to stack ranking, Amazon also introduced a continuous feedback mechanism through "Anytime Feedback Tool" which is a platform that provides the employees the opportunity to critique their co-workers.
+However, this was not the only program that Amazon was conducting.
+In addition to stack ranking, Amazon also introduced a continuous feedback mechanism through the "Anytime Feedback Tool" which is a platform that provides the employees the opportunity to critique their co-workers.

 Facebook Stack Ranking

 The biggest social media network Facebook is one of the companies that still uses the stack ranking for employee evaluation.
 However, the company states that it does not use stack ranking in the traditional sense.
 The main aim is to see the high performers within the company.

 Molly Graham, a software engineer at the company describes the process as follows: “They call it the Performance Summary Cycle.
 There is a two-week period where employees solicit peer feedback (usually 3-5 peer reviews), write a self-assessment, and write a manager assessment.
 Managers then read all the peer feedback and the self-assessment and determine a "Performance Assessment" or rating of the employee's performance over the last six months as well as whether or not it is the right time to promote the employee.”